openshift/ansible-service-broker/CONTRIBUTING.md

 make build-image
 ```

-If you have a look at the [Dockerfile](build/Dockerfile-localdev) used when building a Docker
+Look at the [Dockerfile](build/Dockerfile-localdev) used when building a Docker
 image with the broker, there are a few things worth pointing out:

 - The `broker` image is copied to `/usr/bin/asbd`.
 - The home directory in the image is `/opt/ansibleservicebroker`.
-- The directory `/etc/ansible-service-broker` is where, by default, the broker's configuration
+- The directory `/etc/ansible-service-broker` is where the broker's configuration
-  file is mounted when deployed in OpenShift.
-Looking at the
+  file is mounted, by default, when deployed in OpenShift.
+The
   [deploy-ansible-service-broker template](templates/deploy-ansible-service-broker.template.yaml)
-  you can find the `broker-config` included  as `config-volume` in the `asb` container and mounted at
+  shows that the `broker-config` is included as `config-volume` in the `asb` container and mounted at
   `/etc/ansible-service-broker`.
 - The entrypoint to the image is [entrypoint.sh](build/entrypoint.sh).
 This script is what starts
   the broker when deployed as a container.